MLSDev/TRON/README.md

 }
 ```

-This way you can call you API methods like so:
+This way you can call your API methods like so:

 ```swift
 API.User.delete(56).performWithSuccess({ user in